Workstation Assessments today.

 I really lost it that day and within 20 minutes of being there her workstation was broken down and she was shifted off to a nice open location.
 The workstation from hell was gone and so was her neck problem.
 Within three days the neck pain was cured by this shift in location.
 This move away from column hell.
 Katya had also been complaining about the company she worked for.
 Now she seemed to love it again.
 She loved her job.
 Again.

-Consequently it is always a good idea to consider the space we work in.
+As we can see, it is always a good idea to consider the space we work in.
 Try to see how the employee is experiencing the work space.
 Get a workstation assessment.

 Alexander Technique principles

-Now who was that occupational health person?
-Didn’t they think the column was a problem.
+Now, who was that occupational health person?
+Didn’t they think the column was a problem?
 There lies the crux of it.
 They don’t.
 Because the parameters they are using are too restricted.

 Thus, we must be careful who we employ to do the workstation assessments.

-We base Alexander Technique Workstation Assessments on holistic principles that take into consideration the person and the workstation.
+We base the Alexander Technique Workstation Assessments on holistic principles that take into consideration the person and the workstation.
 How do they use themselves?
 How do they sit at the desk?
 How does the desk sit them?
 How does the desk influence the way they use themselves.?
 You can’t make it up, there isn’t one size fits all.
 Neither, are the problems the same.
-Not everyone will be stuffed into a space not fit for human endeavor.
+Not everyone will be stuffed into space not fit for human endeavour.
 However, there will be one or two things that make you cringe.
 Certainly as an Alexander Teacher.